External Ids for PLG Gene

 GeneCards Summary for PLG Gene

 PLG (Plasminogen) is a Protein Coding gene.
-Diseases associated with PLG include congenital plasminogen deficiency and intracranial thrombosis.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
-GO annotations related to this gene include protein domain specific binding and apolipoprotein binding.
+Diseases associated with PLG include conjunctivitis ligneous and plasminogen deficiency, type i.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include receptor binding and serine-type endopeptidase activity.
 An important paralog of this gene is PLAT.

 UniProtKB/Swiss-Prot Summary for PLG Gene